Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 <ol>
   <li><a href='https://github.com/Lwhieldon/Cassava-Leaf-Disease-Classification/blob/master/Summary%20Report.ipynb'>Summary and Report</a>: Jupyter Notebook including a detailed abstract on problems in assignment, code relevant to project, and visualizations supporting the completion of the project. </li>
   <li> <a href='https://github.com/Lwhieldon/Cassava-Leaf-Disease-Classification/blob/master/code.ipynb'>Code:</a> Area to perform testing of dataset, functions, and implement models before final project output. </li>
-  <li><a href='https://raw.githubusercontent.com/Lwhieldon/Cassava-Leaf-Disease-Classification/master/train.csv'>train.csv:</a>The csv file that maps the image file to the classification type we use to train our model</li>
+  <li><a href='https://raw.githubusercontent.com/Lwhieldon/Cassava-Leaf-Disease-Classification/master/train.csv'>train.csv:</a> The csv file that maps the image file to the classification type we use to train our model</li>
-  <li><a href='https://github.com/Lwhieldon/Cassava-Leaf-Disease-Classification/tree/master/train_images'>train_images samples</a> 5 image examples for each classification tag in the dataset.
+  <li><a href='https://github.com/Lwhieldon/Cassava-Leaf-Disease-Classification/tree/master/train_images'>train_images samples:</a> 5 image examples for each classification tag in the dataset.
 Since the total dataset is too large to upload to GitHub repo, provided a sample of the images as reference</li>
 </ol>

 Note also that all Jupter Notebooks were loaded into Google Collaboratory to take advantage of GPU throughput to speed the training of the CNN.